cult-of-coders/redis-oplog/README.md

 If you return a cursor, or an array of cursors, that have as filters `_id` or `_id: {$in: ids}` then it overrides everything and will only listen to changes for those separate channels only.
 This will be very performant.

+WARNING!

+Direct processing overrides any custom channels or namespaces that you specify.
+Because it is the most efficient type of query-ing by listening to separate channels like "collection::{id}"

 ### Custom Channels

 You can create publications that listen to a certain channel or channels: